 Pinterest Hidden Image

 Vegan date brownies were the very first dessert that I made when I became vegan.
-They also helped inspire the name of this blog, and many date-sweetened desserts that followed!
-You really need to try them to believe how good they are - decadent and rich without using flour or processed sugar.
+They also helped inspire the name of this blog and many date-sweetened desserts that followed!

 a tray with raw brownies and swirled chocolate ganache on top.Pin